What is the Square Strike Wedge?

 Do you have any experience with the Square Strike Wedge?
 Let us know in the comments!
 We’re curious to know how it worked for you.

 Do you have any questions about this or any other buzzed-about product?
 Ask us!
 It’s our job here at USGolfTV to make sure you have the most up-to-date information on the latest innovations in golf.
 We also want to make sure we’re getting you the information you need on the topics you care about.
+You can read more about the Square Strike Wedge from our friends at Golfers Authority.

 Jump into the conversations, ask questions, and let us help you play better golf.